ljwharbers/nextflow-gpseq/README.md

 1. Make a samplesheet.
 You will first need to create a `samplesheet`.
 An example samplesheet is located inside the repository `/assets/samplesheet.csv` and should be a comma separated file that consists of the following columns: `sample,fastq,barcode,condition` and each row should contain one sample.
 2. Adjust `nextflow.config`.
 There are some default parameters used and specified in the configuration file and, depending on your most common usecase, it is advisable to change some of these defaults.
    * If you will mostly run GPSeq on human, you can write the path to your own local reference file and bowtie2 index in the config file under `fasta` and `bwt2index`.
+However, I recommend using the iGenomes reference files (described further down).
    * Check `max_memory` and `max_cpus`.
 It is important that these do not go above your system values.
    * Go over other parameters defined within the `params { }` section in the config file and change whatever you feel fit.